 I made no previous special preparation for the course, other than my

 The course modules are very well structured.
-Mati’s clear explainations of each technical detail show his mastery of the topic.
+Mati’s clear explanations of each technical detail show his mastery of the topic.

-While you are in the course, you have one-month access to an Offsec lab where you can follow along with the content of the modules.
+While you’re in the course, you have one month of access to an Offsec lab to follow the modules' content.

 The way I approached the course was to watch the videos following the written material.
 Then, at the end of each module, I replicated the whole exercise from scratch without peeping the course material and tried to come up with the same result.
 Also, I developed and solved the extra mile exercises.

 It took me around one and a half weeks to complete the course.
-However, I wanted to be able to understand and replicate the vulnerabilities presented on the modules, all by myself.
-I re-did all the course modules from scratch in the remaining lab time at least 3 times.
-Every failure in getting the module objectives was an oportunity to learn new things.
+However, I wanted to understand and replicate the vulnerabilities presented on the modules, all by myself.
+I re-did all the course modules from scratch in the remaining lab time at least three times.
+Every failure in getting the module objectives was an opportunity to learn new things.

 When the lab time was about to expire, I was able to set up my own test lab.
 It consisted of Windows XP SP3 and Windows Vista Business machines.

-My lab time was scheduled to end the 8th of June,
+My lab time was scheduled to end on the 8th of June,

 OSCE exam was scheduled for the 13th of July.